 FXTM non-trading fees

-When it comes to looking at all the non-trading fees FXTM is an expensive broker.
-This means that they tend to charge you a lot for non-trading related activities on your trading account, like withdrawal fee.
+When it comes to looking at all the non-trading fees FXTM is a cheap broker.
+This means that they don't charge you a lot for non-trading related activities on your trading account, like withdrawal fee.

 Non-trading fees include various brokerage fees and charges at FXTM that you pay not related to buying and selling assets.
 Among some others, typical non trading fees are withdrawal fee, deposit fee, inactivity fee and account fee.

 FXTM deposit fee